demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_README.md

     - Better handling of forwarded emails.
     - Supporting the new "Phishing Alerts" pack.
 3) Adding "Detonate URL - Generic" playbook.
-4) 4 Playbook inputs were added (please see their descriptions in the table below): InternalDomains, DetonateURL, InternalRange, PhishingModelName.
+4) Four new playbook inputs: `InternalDomains`, `DetonateURL`, `InternalRange`, `PhishingModelName`.
+You can find their descriptions in the table at the bottom of this page.

 ##### Triggers
 The investigation is triggered by an email sent or forwarded to a designated "phishing inbox".
 A mail listener integration that listens to that mailbox, will use every received email to create a phishing incident in Cortex XSOAR.